Inspections

 Read the Soil Association organic standards for further information on what the inspection process entails.

-The food and drink annual inspection cycle
+Food and drink annual inspection cycle

-inspection takes place on an agreed date
+your inspection takes place on the agreed date

 Inspection checklists